- Minnesota Cities & The League

 - Training & Conferences

-For renewals after Nov.
-15, 2012, LMCIT will begin calculating liability premiums in a new way.
-The new rating system is designed to be much simpler than the current system and also do a better job of allocating premium costs equitably among LMCIT's members.
+LMCIT began calculating liability premiums in a new way in November 2012.
+The rating system is designed to be much simpler than the previous system and also to do a better job of allocating premium costs equitably among LMCIT's members.

 Property/Casualty renewals are completed using an online renewal application, accessible through this webpage.